wandb/docs/docs/guides/hosting/operator.md

     GLOBAL_ENV: "example"
 ```

-### Custom CA
+### Custom certificate authority
 `customCACerts` is a list and can take many certificates.
-Those CAs when added only apply to the W&B Server application.
+Certificate authorities specified in `customCACerts` only apply to the W&B Server application.

 ```yaml
 global: